Avengers Campus: Music

 The music for the themed land at Disney California Adventure was arranged by John Paesano, who referenced themes from the MCU's Avengers, Spider-Man, Doctor Strange, Guardians of the Galaxy, Ant-Man, Captain Marvel, and Black Panther films.
-A single entitled "Welcome Recruits" was digitally released by Hollywood Records and Marvel Music on April 22, 2022.
+A single titled "Welcome Recruits" was digitally released by Hollywood Records and Marvel Music on April 22, 2022.

+Related

+The Fantastic Four and H.E.R.B.I.E. from The Fantastic Four: First Steps appeared in Disneyland's Tomorrowland in July 2025 to mark the release of the film.
+Additionally, The Thing and Invisible Woman made appearances at Hong Kong Disneyland's Tomorrowland, with the Thing also appearing at Disneyland Paris's Avengers Campus.